Nordstrom: Nordstrom Rack

 Nordstrom Rack originated as a bargain basement in the downtown Seattle flagship store in 1973.
 It has since expanded into an off-price department store chain in its own right.
 As of May 2022, there are 249 Nordstrom Rack locations.
+Nordstrom Rack makes up about a fifth of Nordstrom's overall sales.
+Since 2013 Nordstrom Rack has generated over 2.5 billion dollars in sales.

+Its website was launched in February 2014 by HauteLook, which was acquired by Nordstrom in 2011.
+The Nordstrom Rack e-commerce site was built on a shared platform with HauteLook, which is Nordstrom's flash sale business.
+On March 22, 2018, Nordstrom Rack opened its first store in Canada, which began its global expansion.
+All seven Nordstrom Rack stores in Canada closed on May 14, 2023, following Nordstrom's exit from the country.
+On December 20, 2021, it was reported that Nordstrom was considering spinning-off Nordstrom Rack into a separate company.

 Last Chance

 Last Chance clearance stores sell merchandise that cannot be resold at Nordstrom or Nordstrom Rack, including Nordstrom Rack returns that exceed the 45-day return policy.
 As of May 2022, there are two Last Chance locations in the Chicago and Phoenix suburbs.

 Flagship stores

-As of June 2023, Nordstrom operates five flagship stores in four states.
+As of June 2023, Nordstrom operates four flagship stores in three states.
 They are noted for being considerably smaller than competitors' flagship stores.